rutujads-1/Global-Electronics-Retail-Sales-2016-2021/README.md

 **Profitability Context**

-Profit margins are broadly similar across categories which means the differences in performance come from the order volume and pricing of the products.
+Profit margins are broadly similar across categories which means the differences in performance come from customer demand and pricing of the products.
+So product teams don't need to remove any product at this stage as all categories are profitable, but they serve different roles in the product portfolio.

 **Regional Analysis**